How AI gave me a new perspective on my memoir

 Renewed sense of possibility

-By Sunday night and early Monday morning, I was able to view my manuscript in a different light.
-“Little Man” still makes sense as an opening, Movement I sets the stage, Movement II is the first break and attempt at reassembly, Movement III the break is worse as the reassembly turns out to be fragile and unable to withstand the force exerted on it.
-Movement IV is a kind of repair, a kind of reorganization as parts of myself start to learn and communicate better with each other.
+“Little Man” still makes sense as an opening, a taste of what could be, a sense of hope.
+Movement I sets the stage, Movement II is the first break and attempt at reassembly, Movement III the break is worse as the reassembly is buggy, fragile, and unable to withstand the force exerted on it.
+Movement IV is a kind of repair, a kind of bug bash and reorganization as parts of myself start to learn and communicate better with each other.
 The work of rewiring my brain is taken on in earnest.
 Movement V is quiet.

 There seems to be a Movement VI now, though, with the adoption of my dog Riley, which completes the rewiring, installs a new OS, and brings things back to “Little Man.”